BalloonBox-Inc/near-oracle-algorithm/documentation/README.md

         "loan_amount": 10000,
         "risk_level": "medium"
       },
       "message": "Congrats, you have successfully obtained a credit score!
-Your NEAR Oracle score is GOOD - 701 points. <br/>
+Your NearOracle score is GOOD - 701 points. <br/>
       This score qualifies you for a short term loan of up to 2934 NEAR which is equivalent to 10000 USD over a <br/>
       recommended pay back period of 6 monthly installments.
 Your ETH wallet address has been active for 414 days <br/>
       and your total balance across all cryptocurrencies owned is $143 USD.",